 Key Contributions

-- Theoretical: Adapts data-frame sensemaking theory to collective online rumoring, bridging individual cognition and collective discourse via framing theory.
+- Theoretical: Adapts data-frame sensemaking theory to online rumoring, bridging individual sensemaking with collective rumor dynamics via framing theory.

-- Empirical: A detailed case study of how accurate reporting about Arizona voting machine problems was transformed into “rigged election” narratives.
+- Empirical: A case study documenting how accurate reports of Arizona voting-machine problems were reframed into false fraud narratives.

 Methods